MicrosoftDocs/azure-docs/articles/databox/data-box-heavy-overview.md

     <!--![The Data Box Heavy sign up 4]()-->

-Once you are signed up and enabled for preview, you can order a Data Box Heavy.
+Once you're signed up and enabled for preview, you can order a Data Box Heavy.